MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/booking-status.md

 ## Proposed booking

-When operating in **Centralized** mode, project managers request resources with specific characteristics and the resource manager proposes resources to that request using proposed booking.
+When operating in **Centralized** mode, Project Managers request resources with specific characteristics, and the Resource Manager proposes resources for that request using **Proposed booking**.
 Until a final decision about that proposal is made, the resource’s capacity isn't consumed, and the proposed resource isn't added to the project team.

 ## Canceling a booking

-At any point in time, all Booking statuses can be canceled.
+At any point in time, all booking statuses can be canceled.
 Canceling a booking frees capacity allocated time for resources, but doesn’t remove them from the project’s **Team member** grid.

 ## Resource requirement types

-Due to Project Operations technical design, Bookings must always be performed against a resource requirement.
+Due to Project Operations technical design, bookings must always be performed against a resource requirement.
 The process to generate a resource requirement is available in the project’s **Team member** grid and can be for a **Generic resource** or for a **Named resource**.

 When you need to book a resource directly to a project, but there isn’t a specific request for that need, it's possible to book the resource against the project requirement.
 This is known as a primary requirement, and it is created automatically when the project is created.
-You can use this when a resource manager or a project manager wants to allocate a resource to a project prior to having a resource requirement.
+You can use this when a Resource Manager or a Project Manager wants to allocate a resource to a project prior to having a resource requirement.

 ## Change booking statuses